An outbreak of Mediterranean fruit fly (Med-fly) was declared in Blair Athol following a detection of larvae in the area on 16 December 2019.

 - cover their fruit and vegetables when entering, selling and leaving the market

-- not sell home-grown fruit and vegetables from the 1.5km Blair Athol outbreak area
+- not sell home-grown fruit and vegetables from the 1.5km outbreak areas

 - take only the produce they need for the day’s trading

 - not take their fruit and vegetables to the Riverland or other fruit producing areas.

 Customers at the Gepps X Market are reminded that fruit and vegetables sold at the market cannot be taken into the Riverland or other fruit producing areas.